-If you are installing from o this Web download Go to the directory to which you have downloaded the installation program.
-DVD Insert the software DVD into the DVD drive and ε directory. go to the DVD Navigate to the directory that contains the installa your platform. tion program for chmod a+x filename
+If you are installing from Do this Web download Go to the directory to which you have downloaded the installation program.
+DVD Insert the software DVD into the DVD drive and go to the DVD directory.
+2. Navigate to the directory that contains the installation program for your platform.